gazebosim/docs/harmonic/install_ubuntu_src.md

 # Source Installation on Ubuntu

-These instructions apply to Ubuntu Focal (20.04) and Jammy (22.04).
+These instructions apply to Ubuntu Jammy (22.04) and Ubuntu 24.04.

 ## Install tools